 Oblivious to the KST death rays, Lara stumps into swanky Croft HQ to meet lawyer Derek Jacobi.
-She finds her father’s secret office, and his pre-recorded message detailing his research into Himiko, the mythical Japanese queen known as “the mother of death” or something.
+She finds her father’s secret office, and his message detailing his research into Himiko, the mythical Japanese queen known as “the mother of death” or something.
 Richard warns Lara to destroy his work, in case it ends up in the wrong hands.

 Earlier in the movie we saw a waifish Ruby Rose lookalike easily put Lara in a headlock, but her survival instinct really kicks in, as she overpowers the hired toughs in hand-to-hand combat, before discovering Richard Croft living as a Tom Hanks castaway.
 He mutters, “Ignore it, it’s not real, it’ll go away, it always does,” when Lara appears, which is what my dad always says when he sees me.

 Seconds later Lara’s dear old pa is back to normal.
 So did Sprout go to Oxford, or Cambridge?
 Look, Lord Sprout, this girl keeps landing on her thick skull, and the only reason there’s no damage is because she’s so dense.

 Sigh.
 Croft performs amateur surgery on an injured Lara/Sprout and finally – it’s time to raid some tombs!
 Or rather, stop other people from raiding them in the case of the Trinity morons versus Himiko.